 If you get hurt in any sort of accident, you may have a claim for damages.
-It depends on whether or not you can prove that a third party caused your injuries.
-When you meet with your Orlando injury attorney for the first time, they’ll let you know what they think your case is worth.
+It depends on whether you can prove that a third party caused your injuries.
+When you meet with your Orlando injury attorney for the first time, they'll let you know what they think your case is worth.
 As time goes by, the value of your case may increase or decrease.
 It all depends on the evidence put forth by both parties.
 At some point, your Orlando injury attorney is going to try to negotiate a settlement of your claim.
-What some clients ask is whether or not they’ll ever be forced to settle their personal injury lawsuit.
+What some clients ask is whether they'll ever be forced to settle their personal injury lawsuit.

 Nobody ever wants to go to trial.
 That's why more than 95% of all personal injury cases settle before they go to court.
 Trials are expensive and time-consuming.
 There's also the possibility that you'll lose at trial.
 If that happens, you'll get nothing.
 If you lose in court your Orlando injury attorney gets nothing.
 Rather than risk this happening, it's important that you at least consider any settlement offers proposed by the defendant.
 A settlement guarantees that you'll receive a lump sum in a reasonable period of time.
 It's a lot better than winning in court but having a judgment that you can never collect.
 Florida is a debtor-friendly state.
 It's difficult to collect on a judgment regardless of how valid it may be.

 Your Orlando injury attorney is only paid if you win your case.
 It's in their best interest to get you as much money as possible.
 If the defendant's settlement offer is too low, your attorney isn't going to recommend that you accept it.
 They need to make sure it at least covers their fees, out of pocket costs, and your medical bills.
 That's why they'll work endlessly to negotiate a settlement that is fair.